-On a greenfield site near Warwick in Queensland, Australia, a truly world class hatchery recently opened its doors.
-Less than a year after the kickoff of the project, Allora hatchery is now all set to deliver the best results yet achieved in the history of the Darwalla Group.
+On a greenfield site near Warwick in Queensland, Australia, a truly world-class hatchery recently opened its doors.
+Less than a year after the kickoff of the project, the Allora hatchery is now all set to deliver the best results yet achieved in the history of the Darwalla Group.

 From small family business to highly specialized operation